The Art Page

 Abigail: That's fantastic.

 Mars: Really?
 Mr. Fletcher does not seem to think so, he just kicked me out of his class, based on how this thing looks...
-I think.
+I think?

 I then proceeded to reiterate the then current story to Ms. Watson, who told me to wait right there in the hall.
 Within two minutes Abigail was back.
-She had told Fletcher that she would like to take me into her class and, he agreed to accept her marks, if I agreed to go into her class.
+She had told Fletcher that she would like to take me into her class, and he agreed to accept her marks, if I agreed to go into her class.
 What?!
-I gladly followed Abigail down the hall to her class room, immediately.
+I gladly followed Abigail down the hall to her class room immediately.

 So, I ended up in a class of mainly grade ten women.
-There were two guys in the class besides me and, Abigail's period four class basically consisted of our junior girl's basketball team.
+There were two guys in the class besides me, and Abigail's period four class basically consisted of our junior girl's basketball team.
 How cool was that?
 Plus, I ended up gaining a soul mate - the very beautiful (in more ways than one hundred) Elizabeth Alexander Rose (aka EAR), who I am still friends with to this day.

 What if Mr. Fletcher knew that I went on to make painting the most important activity in my life?
 I doubt that he has taken note.

-Enjoy the Horizon Magazine on Clyfford like I enjoyed hearing your stories about our mutual hero and, I will hope to have the chance to hear more stories some day, from my new friend Betty.
+Enjoy the Horizon Magazine on Clyfford like I enjoyed hearing your stories about our mutual hero, and I will hope to have the chance to hear more stories some day, from my new friend Betty.
 Clyfford is the reason that painting is the important thing in this life to me.

 All the best,